Overview

 Founded in 1998, WaterPower Canada (WPC) is the national, not-for-profit trade association dedicated to representing the waterpower industry.
 Its many members span the breadth of the sector and include hydropower producers, manufacturers, developers, engineering firms and other organizations.
 WaterPower Canada members represent more than 95% of the waterpower installed capacity in Canada, advocating for the responsible development and use of waterpower to meet our present and future electricity needs in a sustainable manner.

-Waterpower provides more than 60% of Canada’s electricity and is the fourth largest generator in the world, ensuring our electricity grid is one of the cleanest globally.
+Waterpower provides more than 60% of Canada’s electricity and is the third largest hydropower generator in the world, ensuring our electricity grid is one of the cleanest globally.

-Waterpower provides more than 60% of Canada’s electricity making us the fourth largest waterpower generator in the world, ensuring our electricity grid is one of the cleanest globally.
+Waterpower provides more than 60% of Canada’s electricity making us the third largest waterpower generator in the world, ensuring our electricity grid is one of the cleanest globally.

 What We Do